vferat/vferat.github.io/source/about.md

 :::{grid-item-card}   Software Engineer (30%)
 :columns: 9

-- Provide automated workflows for analyzing neuroimaging data.
+- Provide automated workflows for analyzing neuro-imaging data.
 - Provide services for curation, preprocessing and analysis of fMRI, EEG and iEEG recordings.

 :::